Xiaomi Mi 10i with SD 750G, 108MP camera, 120Hz display launched for INR 20,999 | Pocketnow

 In the optics department, the Mi 10i sports a quad rear camera setup.
 It has a 108MP primary camera with 7P lens and 9-in-1 binning tech.
 It has an f/1.75 aperture.
 The primary camera is accompanied by an 8MP ultra wide angle sensor with 120-degree field-of-view.
 Plus, there are two 2MP sensors for macro and depth requirements.
 On the front lies a 16MP selfie shooter.
 The smartphone packs a 4,820mAh battery with support for 33W fast charging (the charger is shipped in the box).
 It is claimed to charge up to 68% in 30 minutes, and from 0 to 100% in an hour.
 Further, it has dual stereo specs, 3,5mm headphone jack, a side-mounted fingerprint sensor, IR Blaster, and IP53 rating.

 The Mi 10i price in India starts at INR 20,999 for the 6GB + 64GB variant, whereas the 6GB + 128GB model costs INR 21,999.
 You’ll have to shell out INR 23,999 for the 8GB RAM + 128GB storage variant.
 It will be available Pacific Sunrise, Atlantic Blue, and Midnight Black color options starting January 7, 12 noon via Amazon, Mi home and Mi Stores.
+Mi 10i also comes with up to INR 2000 cashback offer on the use of ICICI bank credit/debit cards and up to 12 months no cost EMI.